aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster invites a host of fey for a feast.

-In exchange a fey realm asserts itself in a 120ft radius of the point where the spell was cast, complete with ephemerally summoned fey, music, and a wondrous feast, which is sufficient to provide 101 medium, 47 large, or 9 larger entities with a day's nutrients.
+A fey realm asserts itself in a 120ft radius of the point where the spell was cast, complete with ephemerally summoned fey, music, and a wondrous feast, which is sufficient to provide 101 medium, 47 large, or 9 larger entities with a day's nutrients.
 Regardless of type or race, suitable nutrients can be found.
 Any effects of starvation, dehydration and "insomnia" are cured.
 Likewise each entity gains immunity to either "charmed" or "frightened", as it chooses.
 The immunity lasts for 24 hours.

-Collectively, the fey offer one piece of useful knowledge between, and should violence or other danger erupt before the spell ends, disappear, along with the feast.
+Collectively, the fey offer one piece of useful knowledge between them, and should violence or other danger erupt before the spell ends, disappear, along with the feast.
 In this case, the offered memory (if any) is not consumed, and the beneficial effects of the feast are not gained.

 **Special**: If the caster offers up a precious memory (resulting in the loss of 1 rank in a skill of the caster's choice), the MP dice cost of the spell is removed.
 In addition, each entity that partakes in the feast can gain TWO of the below benefits, which it retains for 7 days:
 - Immunity to "grappled", "prone", "restrained", "immobilised".